NoHaitch/NoHaitch/README.md

 - 🤔 &nbsp; Exploring new technologies and amazing solutions of real life problems.
 - 🎓 &nbsp; Studying Information Engineering at Bandung Institute of Technology (Institut Teknologi Bandung or ITB) in Indonesia
-- 💼 &nbsp; Undegraduate looking for expirience
+- 💼 &nbsp; Undegraduate looking for experience
 - 🌱 &nbsp; Learning more about Back-end, Competitive Programming and Artificial Intelligence.
 - ✍️ &nbsp; Pursuing Photography and Game Dev as hobbies/side hustles.
 <br/>